anilsathyan7/Portrait-Segmentation/README.md

 6. Model-6

 It is similar to model-5.
-Here we use strided slice operator to remove the fourth channle from input instead of a reshape operator.
+Here we use strided slice operator to remove the fourth channle from input instead of reshape.

 ```
 Model: "model_6"